Lower bounds for uniform read-once threshold formulae in the randomized decision tree model: The method of generalized costs for read-once threshold formulae

+More formally, for $i\in[k+1]$, let $Q_i$ be the algorithm which results from $Q$ as follows.
+Consider a path $(u_1,x_1=b_1,u_2,x_2=b_2,\dots,u_j,x_j=1,u_{j+1})$ in $Q$, such that $x_j=1$ is the $i$-th query that returned 1 (i.e., exactly $i$ of the bits $x_1,\dots,x_j$ are 1 and $x_j=1$), and let $T$ denote the sub-tree rooted at node $u_j$ of $Q$ that queries $x_j$.
+Let $T'$ be identical to $T$, but with every query shifted by 1; that is, every node of $T$ labeled by $\ell\in[n]$ is replaced with $\ell+1\in[n+1]$.
+Let $Q_i$ be the tree which results from $Q$ by replacing the (possibly empty) sub-tree rooted at node $u_{j+1}$ with $T'$ and applying this transformation for every such path in $Q$.
+Call the edge $x_j=1$ a \emph{skipped} edge.
+Finally, $Q'$ is the uniform distribution over the $Q_i$'s.

+It suffices to show that $Q'$ has strictly smaller cost than $Q$.
+Consider a path $P$ in $Q$ of length $m$ with $\ell$ 1's.
+The probability $P$ is executed in $Q$ is ${n-m\choose k-\ell}/{n\choose k}$.
+There is a natural map of a path in $Q_i$ to a path in $Q$: ignore a skipped edge (if it exists) and shift back by one any shifted label.
+We compute the probability of the paths in $Q'$ that map to $P$ by counting the number of pairs $(i,x)$, such that the execution path of $Q_i$ on input $x$ is mapped on $P$.

+The second term of the sum is the number of such pairs without skipped edges; equivalently, with $i>\ell$ and the first $m$ bits of $x$ consistent with $P$.
+The first term counts the rest of the pairs $(i,x)$, since there are $m$ choices for the skipped 1 and this choice determines $i$.
+This probability can be verified to equal ${n-m\choose k-\ell}/{n\choose k}$.
+Furthermore, since $Q$ is non-empty, there is at least one skipped edge in $Q_1$ taken with positive probability, implying $Q'$ has strictly smaller cost. \end{proof}

-\begin{corollary} The cylinder $(1,*,\dots,*)$ belongs to any optimal decision tree for $P(k,n)$. \end{corollary} \begin{proof} Consider an optimal tree for $P(k,n)$, so that $P_\eta(k,n)=0$ for $\eta=P(k,n)$.
-By Theorem~\ref{thm:monotone2}, descending further after reading a 1 will impose a positive expected cost. \end{proof}
+\begin{corollary} An optimal algorithm for $P(k,n)$ stops if the first query reads 1. \end{corollary} \begin{proof} Consider an optimal tree for $P(k,n)$.
+By Theorem~\ref{thm:monotone2}, for $\eta=P(k,n)$, we have $P_\eta(k-1,n-1)>P_\eta(k,n)=0$.
+Thus, descending further after reading a 1 will add a positive expected cost. \end{proof}